28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 28) Yogurt Parfait Cup

-Okay, this one technically wants a spoon, but I’ve eaten thick Greek yogurt parfaits one-handed with a small spoon more times than I can count.
-Don’t fill the cup too much or you’ll have a yogurt lid catastrophe, and keep the granola on top until you’re ready to eat it so it stays crisp.
-Even if you’re multitasking by sending five apologies, it still feels a bit like self-care.
-It’s convenient, fast, and the most important thing… it’s yummy.
-If you need something more substantial, you could add a hard-boiled egg on the side, and that would be it.
+All right, this one does technically want a spoon, but I’ve eaten thick Greek yogurt parfaits one-handed more times than I can remember.
+You don’t want to overfill the cup or you will have a disaster with the yogurt lid.
+Also, keep the granola on top until you’re ready to eat it so it stays crunchy.
+Adding all of your excuses to the cup will make this feel even more like self-care.
+It’s also great because it’s quick and easy.
+The best part is it’s delicious.
+If you need something more filling, feel free to add a hard-boiled egg on the side and that would be great.